elk-audio/elk-docs/documents/elk_examples_overview.md

 Control of plugin parameters is to certain extent different between VST 2 and 3, which we illustrate by including two examples involving the same synth plugin, JX 10, both for VST 2 and VST 3.

-This example contains the following files:
+This example requires the following files:

 1. config_play_vst2.json - the Sushi configuration file.
 2. mda_jx10_vst2_open_stage_control_gui.json - the Open Stage Control GUI.
-3. mda-vst2-plugins.tar.gz - a build of the MDA VST 2 plugins, containing also the JX 10 Synthesizer binary.
+3. [mda-vst2-plugins.tar.gz](https://bitbucket.org/mindswteam/elk-examples/downloads/mda-vst2-plugins.tar.gz) - a build of the MDA VST 2 plugins, containing also the JX 10 Synthesizer binary.

 The configuration file for this example differs to the one for the VST 3 version of the same plugin in one crucial way: besides routing MIDI messages directly to the plugin, it also: